bedita/docs/source/glossary.rst

     object
-        An object in BEdita is the atomic content of your project's data, it could be of different type like a document, an event, an images, video or another core type, or it could be a custom type defined specifically in your project
+        An object in BEdita is the atomic content of your project's data, it could be a core types like a document, an event, an image, a video or it could be a custom type defined specifically in your project

     project